nuz-app/nuz/website/docs/guides/MicroFrontendsArchitecture.md

 ### Independent deployment

 One of the key features of Micro Frontends is independent development.
 The team can be hosted each module or service has its own continuous delivery pipelines anywhere and by the self way.

 These pipelines are responsible for building, testing, and deploying each module all the way to production.
-Therefore, teams can be autonomous in developing, correcting and releasing them freely without having to wait or be dependent on another party.
+Therefore, teams can be autonomous in developing, correcting, and releasing them freely without having to wait or be dependent on another party.

 But remember, when an error occurs from a module or service it must be controlled and not affected by the other teams even on production.

 ### Better code management

 The use of Micro Frontends in development makes the codebase of each module or service small and can be distributed in many places, managed by the teams.
-Also because the codebase is small, debugging and maintenance is much easier, the code is cleaner, and unit testing of the modules will be more efficient.
+Also because the codebase is small, debugging and maintenance are much easier, the code is cleaner, and unit testing of the modules will be more efficient.

 ### Autonomous teams